 Where the presence of a source of drinking water is rare, it is therefore necessary to bring your own water supply.
 In this case, you can also look for a filtration system, in order to be sure of being able to supply you with water without endangering your health.

 The Different Water Tanks/Bottles

 You can also carry different types of water bottles for staying hydrated.

 It is a flexible food plastic gourd, which is equipped with a pipe for drinking.
-These water pockets have the advantage of being practical.
+These water pockets have the advantage of practicality and ease of use.
 Indeed, they slip easily into the bag and you can constantly hydrate yourself without having to stop, open your bag, etc.

 If you decide to choose this water tank, two solutions are available to you.
 You can either orient yourself towards the purchase of a hiking bag with an integrated water pocket or buy a water pocket in annex and place it yourself in your bag.
 Depending on the model, the water bottles can hold up to three liters of water.

 The water bottle is undoubtedly a must-have during a hike.
 On the market, it can be designed either in metal or in plastic.
 Although the plastic model is less heavy, metal has a number of advantages.
-Indeed, it guarantees you rigidity, and durability can contain a wide range of different drinks and is sold at an inexpensive price.
+Indeed, it guarantees you rigidity, and durability and can contain a wide range of different drinks.
+It is also affordable.

 However, compared to the water bag, the water bottle does not only have advantages.
 It is relatively heavy, and bulky and requires a stop every time you want to hydrate.

 While the plastic water bottle is economical, solid, and lightweight, in hindsight, we recognize that it is not an ideal solution.
 Its lack of ecological friendliness contributes to environmental pollution.

 If during your hike, you have no source of drinking water at your disposal, alternatives are available to you.